-- To get a Pell grant, you must complete the Free Application for Federal Student Aid (FAFSA) [see above]. - \circ The maximum amount of Pell Grant funding a student can receive for the 2019-2020 award year (July 1st, 2019 June 30th, 2020) is \$6,195.
+- To get a Pell grant, you must complete the Free Application for Federal Student Aid (FAFSA) [see above]. - The maximum amount of Pell Grant funding a student can receive for the 2021-2022 (July 1-June 30) award year is \$6,495.
 This amount changes yearly. - A Federal Pell Grant, unlike a loan, does not have to be repaid, except under certain circumstances, such as: - You withdrew early from the program for which the grant was given to you. - Your enrollment status changed in a way that reduced your eligibility for your grant (for instance, if you switch from full-time enrollment to part-time, your grant amount will be reduced). - You received outside scholarships or grants that reduced your need for federal student aid. - You are not eligible to receive a Federal Pell Grant if you are incarcerated in a federal or state penal institution or are subject to an involuntary civil commitment upon completion of a period of incarceration for a forcible or non-forcible sexual offense.